nfk93/blockchain/README.md

 # Proof-of-Stake Blockchain

-This is a CLI implementing a synchronous of a Proof-of-Stake blockchain protocol.
+This is a CLI implementing a synchronous Proof-of-Stake blockchain protocol.

 ### Installing